Bicycle Care Guide

 General Tips

-• Store your bike in a dry place to prevent rust.
+• Store your bike in a dry place — rust is the enemy.

-• Keep a maintenance log to track what you’ve done and when.
+• Keep a maintenance log so you know what you’ve done and when.